Frequently Asked Questions

 If you discover earthquake damage that was missed on your first claim for your home, land or contents, Wrightway can review your original earthquake claim and may be able to help.

 Many Christchurch homes require re-levelling after the earthquakes.
 Your foundations could have moved, whether they're are piles, concrete slab, concrete ring, and your floors and walls are not level.
-We have a process, of re-levelling the foundation, so your home is back to normal.
+We have a process of re-leveling the foundation, so your home is back to normal

 Re-piling is a part of re-levelling or can be done if your house is old and the existing piles are deteriorating.
 When we can't pack an existing pile to fix it, we need to replace your damaged piles, and this is called re-pilling.
 These may be causing structural damage to your property.